SAP/cap-operator/website/content/en/docs/usage/resources/capapplicationversion.md

 > The `CAPApplicationVersion` resource is meant to be immutable - it's spec should not be modified once it is deployed.
 This is also prevented by our web-hooks which we recommend to always keep active (default).

+> By default, credentials (from secrets) required to access SAP BTP services are automatically provided as the `VCAP_SERVICES` environment variable across all workloads.
+However, this behavior can be changed to use volume mounts by setting the annotation `sme.sap.com/use-volume-mount: "true"` on the `CAPApplicationVersion` resource.
+When this annotation is set, the `SERVICE_BINDING_ROOT` environment variable will be injected into all the workloads, pointing to the secret path and overriding any user-defined values, if specified.

 ### Workloads with `deploymentDefinition`

 ```yaml